ken1ma/kaska-multimedia/README.md

 ## The program

-The program to run is constructed in by
+The program to run is constructed by

 1. The following imports are inserted at the beginning